 - Certain traps advertised by retail outlets as crab/fish/crawfish traps may not be legal.
 If unsure that the trap you purchased or plan to use is legal, please consult your local Enforcement Agent. - The baiting, tending, checking or removing of serviceable crab traps in use, the contents of such crab traps or their lines, buoys or markers is prohibited in public waters from one-half hour after legal sunset until one-half hour before legal sunrise. - Crab traps that are no longer serviceable or no longer in use must be removed by the owner and properly disposed of or stored. - No person other than the licensee or his agent shall intentionally damage or destroy serviceable crab traps or the floats or lines to which they are attached, nor shall they remove the contents thereof. - Each crab trap shall be marked with a 2-inch stainless steel self-locking tag attached to the center of the trap ceiling.
 Tags shall be supplied by the fishermen and shall have the recreational crab trap gear license number printed thereon.
 Crabbers are allowed to use a durable plastic bait box marker as an alternate means of tagging crab taps.
-Crab traps may be attached to a trotline to which at least one end is attached to a non-floating line and a visible float of at least 6 inches in diameter or 2-gallon volume size.
-Crab traps located in areas designated as freshwater north of the northern bank of the Intracoastal Waterway and west of Louisiana Highway 70 and those areas located on the eastern side of the Mississippi River and inland from the saltwater line are not required to be marked with a float and float line, unless the trap is placed in a lake.
+Crab traps may be attached to a trotline to which at least one end is attached to a nonfloating line and a visible float of at least 6 inches in diameter or 2-gallon volume size.
+Crab traps located in areas designated as freshwater north of the northern bank of the

+Intracoastal Waterway and west of Louisiana Highway 70 and those areas located on the eastern side of the Mississippi River and inland from the saltwater line are not required to be marked with a float and float line, unless the trap is placed in a lake.
 Each crab trap on a trotline shall be registered with LDWF and shall have attached to it a tag bearing the crab fisherman's license number.
 This is the LDWF number located at the top of your license.

 - All crab traps are required to be marked with a solid float at least 6 inches in diameter.
-The float must be attached to the trap with a non-float-ing line at least 1/4 inch in diameter.
-West of Louisiana Highway 70, there is no mark required. - Each crab trap shall have a minimum of two escape rings.
-All escape rings shall be placed on the vertical outside walls flush with the trap floor or baffle with at least one ring located in each chamber of the trap.
-The minimum sizes of the rings shall be 2 and 5/16inches in inside diameter. not including the ring material.
+The float must be attached to the trap with a non-floating line at least 1/4 inch in diameter.
+West of Louisiana Highway 70, there is no mark required. - Each trap shall have a minimum of three escape rings.
+All escape rings shall be placed on the vertical, outside walls flush with the trap floor or baffle with at least two rings located in the upper chamber of each trap.
+Single chambered traps are required to have three rings placed on the vertical, outside walls flush with the trap floor.
+The minimum sizes of rings shall be 2 and 3/8 inches in inside diameter, not including the ring material.
 Rings shall be rigid and attached to the trap with material of a smaller diameter than the wire strands of the trap.
-Escape ring openings may be obstructed with material that prevents or hampers exit of crabs from April 1 - June 30 and from Sept.
+Escape ring openings may be obstructed with material that prevents or hampers exit of crabs from April 1 -June 30 and from Sept.
 1 - Oct.
-31. Effective Nov.
-15. 2017 and thereafter. a minimum of three escape rings shall be placed on the vertical, outside walls flush with the trap floor or baffle with at least two rings located in the upper chamber of each trap.
-The minimum sizes of rings shall be 2 and 3/8 inches.
-Any crab trap constructed of wire mesh 2 and 5/16 square or greater is exempt from escape ring requirements.
+31. Any crab trap constructed of wire mesh 2 and 5/16 square or greater is exempt from escape ring requirements.

 - There is no minimum recreational size limit for blue crabs.
 The limit is 12 dozen per person, daily and in possession. - Certain WMAs and state and federal refuges may have different possession limits.
-Consult a local LDWF or Enforcement Office for specifics (see WMA and Refuge Regulations on page 45). - There is no minimum recreational size limit for stone crabs or stone crab claws.
+Consult a local LDWF or Enforcement Office for specifics (see WMA and Refuge Regulations on page 55). - There is no minimum recreational size limit for stone crabs or stone crab claws.